 The SMF sends N1N2Message to AMF, including the QoS information for Regenerative-based satellite access.

-The SMF can decide the CN PDB for Regenerative-based satellite access based on the specific types of satellite access, e.g. GEO, LEO, and include it in QoS information for Regenerative-based satellite access.
+The SMF can decide the CN PDB for Regenerative-based satellite access based on the specific types of satellite access, e.g. GEO, LEO, taking into account the possible ISL(s) as part of the backhaul, and include it in QoS information for Regenerative-based satellite access.
 This may help the NG-RAN to obtain a more accurate AN PDB and CN PDB.

-For Regenerative-based satellite access, the CN PDB is the delay on the ground, plus the delay on air which is one way propagation delay of the specific types of satellite access.
+For Regenerative-based satellite access, the CN PDB is the delay on the ground, plus the delay on air which is one way propagation delay of the specific types of satellite access, and the the delay of possible ISL(s) as part of the backhaul.

 The AMF initiates N2 PDU Session Request/Modify accordingly, including the QoS information for Regenerative-based satellite access in N2 SM information sent to NG-RAN.

-The NG-RAN onboarding the satellite performs AN resource setup according to the QoS parameter provided by SMF, e.g. 5QI for Regenerative-based satellite access
+The NG-RAN onboarding the satellite performs AN resource setup according to the QoS parameter provided by SMF, e.g. 5QI for Regenerative-based satellite access, the Regenerative-based satellite access Type, e.g. REGENERATIVE_MEO or REGENERATIVE_LEO.

-The NG-RAN onboarding the satellite can determine the AN PDB and CN PDB for specific types of satellite access, e.g. GEO, LEO, based on configuration or QoS profile received from SMF at step 6.
+The NG-RAN onboarding the satellite can determine the AN PDB and CN PDB for specific types of satellite access, e.g. REGENERATIVE_MEO or REGENERATIVE_LEO, based on configuration taking into account the possible ISL(s) as part of the backhaul, or based on QoS profile received from SMF at step 6.

 For Regenerative-based satellite access, the AN PDB is one way propagation delay, which is different from two way propagation delay applicable for the Transparent-based satellite access.